instructure/canvas-ios/opensource/Files/EFREADME.md

 The app will not build without it.

-If you with to fully take advantage of Crashlytics, please follow the installation steps [here](https://fabric.io/kits/ios/crashlytics/manual-install).
+If you wish to fully take advantage of Crashlytics, please follow the installation steps [here](https://fabric.io/kits/ios/crashlytics/manual-install).